TresAmigosSD/SMV/README.md

 $ smv-pyrun --run-app
 ```

-The output csv file and schema can be found in the `data/output` directory
+The output csv file and schema can be found in the `data/output` directory.
+Note that 'XXXXXXXX' here substitutes for a number which is like the version of the module.

 ```shell
 $ cat data/output/com.mycompany.myapp.stage1.EmploymentByState_XXXXXXXX.csv/part-* | head -5